harness/developer-hub/release-notes/continuous-delivery.md

   ![](static/cds-74138-01-after.png)

-- API Call logs now include details such as Response, size, duration , HTTP Verb and Response code in the summary.
+* API Call logs now include details such as Response, size, duration, HTTP Verb, and Response code in the summary.
 (OIP-767)

-–  Fixed an issue that resulted in Null Pointer Exceptions when running a pipeline manually with a  `<+trigger.connectorRef>` expression.
+* Fixed an issue that resulted in Null Pointer Exceptions when running a pipeline manually with a  `<+trigger.connectorRef>` expression.
 This expression gets its data from the trigger payload.
 With this fix, the pipeline correctly handles the case where the trigger payload is null.
 (CDS-77736, ZD-49685, ZD-49720, ZD-49722)

-–  Fixed an intermittent issue where Helm deployment pipelines would report the Helm repository as not found.
+*  Fixed an intermittent issue where Helm deployment pipelines would report the Helm repository as not found.
 (CDS-76919)